GoDodgers/unix_linux_practice/README.md

 ## _Root / Super User_

 In most Unix systems the accounts on the system are all listed in a file called _**"/etc/passwd"**_. etc is a standard dir mainly for config files.
 The user account given the id number **0** is a special account called the root user or the super user.
 This user account is special because its allowed to do anything it wants.
-So when a process is runnnin with the privileges of the super user account, system calls will _**never**_ fail for privileges reasons.
+So when a process is running with the privileges of the super user account, system calls will _**never**_ fail for privileges reasons.

+## _Real / Effective / Saved ID_

+Some what confusingly, associated with each process is not just one user id, that is the user id of the owner of the process, but actually three different ids.

+• "real" ID: The owning User
+• "effective" ID: Determines privileges
+• "saved" ID: Set by exec to match effective ID

+Note :: each file and directory is owned by a single user

 For every process currently in the system, the OS keeps a data stucture that keeps track of everything associated with that process.
 And those things include ...